180 Participants Needed

 The trial requires that you stop taking cytotoxic chemotherapy within 3 days of treatment and hold certain TKIs (a type of cancer medication) at least 24 hours before treatment.
 There are no restrictions on the use of immunotherapy during treatment.

-Is radiosurgery generally safe for treating brain conditions?
+What prior data suggests that radiosurgery is safe for treating brain cancer?

 JA